Vidmaster/hbv-nes/README.md

 1) Identify the memory address that is used to store a player's remaining lives.
 2) Locate the subroutine that handles player death.
-3) Modify the `PlayerDeath` subroutine such that it does not decrement a player's remaining lives and continues with normal game execution.
+3) Modify this subroutine such that it does not decrement a player's remaining lives and continues with normal game execution.

 In the case of SMB, the life counter is stored at `RAM:75A` and is referenced by decrement in the subroutine that begins at `ROM:11DD`.

 ![player death subroutine](images/sub_playerdeath.png)

 The decrement instruction at `ROM:11E9` can be replaced by `NOP` instructions to prevent loss of life.
-The instruction that follows, at `ROM:11EC`, results in a branch to `ROM:11F9` if the negative flag is clear which, in this case, is true any time that the player has at least one life remaining.
-Because the negative flag is set at this point in the game's execution and not cleared by the preceeding NOP instructions, replacing the `BPL` with its inverse branch instruction, `BMI`, will ensure that the game continues to execute as though the player has lost a life and has lives remaining.
+The instruction that follows, at `ROM:11EC`, results in a branch to `ROM:11F9` if the negative flag is clear which, under normal conditions, is true any time that the player has lost a life and has at least one life remaining.
+Because the negative flag is set at this point in the game's execution and not cleared by the preceeding NOP instructions, replacing the `BPL` with its inverse branch instruction, `BMI`, will ensure that the game continues to execute as though the player has lost a life and has at least one life remaining.

 ![no death subroutine](images/sub_nodeath.png)